Ten Films about Food

 4. Meat (Frederick Wiseman, 1976)

-Possibly Wiseman’s most searing indictment of an institution (he’s visited a hospital, a high school, army basic training, a welfare center, a police precinct, among others in his life-long project).
+Possibly Wiseman’s most searing indictment of an institution (he’s visited a hospital, a high school, army basic training, a welfare center and a police precinct, among others in his life-long project).
 Monotonous, mechanical work has a destructive effect on the workers of Monfort Meat Factory in Greeley, Colorado.
 Mechanical repetitiveness of serial movements makes them close to losing their humanity to the machines.
 This place is heavy with smell of death.
 It is where animals become meat, carcass, weighed by kilograms.
 This study of one of America’s largest feed lots and packing plants is a meticulous record of it operational structures, from auctions, where cattle is sold, to the storage and packing of meat, and even pricing arrangements discussed at union meetings.
 But Meat is so much more than just a documentation of the meat production process.
 It becomes a disturbing metaphor, a revealing and astounding portrait of the society whose needs drive this venture.
 Deliberate lack of narration leaves extra space for the viewer’s interpretation of this multidimensional document.

 5. Food Inc. (Robert Kenner, 2008)